ezgigm/Project_2/README.md

 When it comes to the data in the future, we will collect more recent data past the year 2015 that includes data after the COVID-19 spread and recovery phase is over.

-# Reprository Guide
+# Repository Guide

-*CSV Files*
+CSV Files

 Original csv file of dataset
 https://github.com/ezgigm/Project_2/blob/master/Data/kc_house_data.csv